-Also suggesting different rules, public health definitions and requirements in the U.S. for reporting an influenza-associated death require confirmation of influenza virus infection using an appropriate laboratory or rapid diagnostic test.
+Also suggesting different rules for different pathogens, public health definitions and requirements in the U.S. for reporting an influenza-associated death require confirmation of influenza virus infection using an appropriate laboratory or rapid diagnostic test.
 As discussed in this article, however, the CDC’s April guidance, like the case definition for COVID-19, does not require confirmatory testing to record COVID-19 as a cause of death.

-If, in the future, the criteria and policies for reporting and recording the cause of death of an infected patient were to become more standardized and inclusive per today’s federal COVID-19 guidance — for example, not requiring confirmatory testing to ensure infection, or specifying the infection on the death certificate as long as it “played a role” in death (but did not necessarily cause the death) — the impact on health care and infection prevention could be significant.
+If, in the future, the criteria and policies for reporting and recording the cause of death of an infected patient were to become more standardized and inclusive, and to mimic more closely the guidance the CDC applies today to COVID-19 — for example, not requiring confirmatory testing to ensure a superbug caused an infection, or specifying the superbug-related infection on the death certificate as long as it “played a role” in death (but did not necessarily cause the death) — the impact on health care and infection prevention could be significant.
 (In 2016, a California state senator introduced a bill that would require clinicians to record antibiotic-resistant infections on death certificates if the superbug “played a role in the death,” the Los Angeles Times reported at that time.)

 LIMITATIONS, COMMENTS: This article has several limitations.
-First, it is a shortened version of the complete article, which will be published soon.
-Second, the several superbug outbreak investigations that this article identified for reviewed could have conceivably introduced inadvertent publication bias and error into its methodology and findings due to the lack of randomization, although this is unlikely and efforts were taken to avoid such bias.
+First, the several superbug outbreak investigations that this article reviewed could have conceivably introduced inadvertent publication bias into its methodology, findings and conclusions due to the lack of randomization, although this is unlikely and efforts were taken to avoid such bias.

-Third, it is recognized that: (a) assessments of the cause of death of a patient infected with a superbug, the COVID-19 virus, or another pathogen can be complicated and more challenging in the presence of pre-existing underlying health conditions; and (b) the circumstances surrounding the discussed superbug cases may be significantly different in important respects than the discussed cases discussing COVID-19 and influenza, which might, possibly in some conceivable way, justify the application of different standards.
+Second, it is recognized and appreciated that: (a) assessments of the cause of death of a patient infected with a superbug, the COVID-19 virus, or another pathogen can be complicated and more challenging in the presence of pre-existing underlying health conditions; and (b) the circumstances surrounding the discussed superbug cases may be significantly different in important respects than the discussed cases discussing COVID-19 and influenza, which might, in some conceivable way, justify the application of different standards based on the pathogen type.
 The characteristics of bacteria and viruses can be markedly different.
 Nevertheless, a diagnosis of infection would ideally be performed by a physician specializing in infectious diseases, and the number of deaths attributed to an infection be based on the patient’s medical records, not solely the death certificate.

-Last, also not studied were the clinical and diagnostic similarities and differences between COVID-19 and the influenza viruses (which are not coronaviruses), or the impact that data validation might have on published mortality rates of either COVID-19 or superbug-related infections.
+Last, also not studied were the clinical and diagnostic similarities and differences between COVID-19 and the influenza viruses (the latter of which are not coronaviruses), or the impact that implementation of data validation might have on published mortality rates of either COVID-19 or superbug-related infections.